frederic31/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Frederic van Kleef is managing director of the Aletta Jacobs School of Public Health at the University of Groningen.
-His research interests include societal impact, interdisciplenary health research and public engagement.
-The Aletta Jacobs School of Public Health – a joint partnership of the University of Groningen, UMCG and the Hanze University of Applied Sciences – is the proud flag-bearer of healthy ageing in the Northern Netherlands.
-Rooted in fundamental research, it actively conveys  knowledge and expertise through education, consultancy and integral collaborations.
+His professional interests include societal impact, network organizations and public engagement.